 The Kinangop plateau shelter Sharpe’s Longclaw a globally threatened grassland-specialist bird and numerous other animals and plants endemic to the mountain grasslands of Kenya and northern Tanzania.
 The Kikuyu people call it “gathonjo ka werũ-ini,” meaning “a weaver-like bird that lives only in the grasslands”.
 The English name honors 19th-century British ornithologist Richard Bowdler Sharpe.

-The Sharpe’s Longclaw is listed as Endangered on the I.U.C.N Red List of globally threatened species because of the very rapid and continuing reduction in the extent and quality of its habitat.
+The Sharpe’s Longclaw is listed as Endangered on the I.U.C.N Red List of globally threatened species because of the rapid and continuing reduction in the extent and quality of its habitat.
 Estimates say that only 10,000 and 19,000 individuals of Sharpe’s Longclaw are roaming freely in the wild.
 Most of the population is restricted to three main locations: Kinangop Plateau, Mau Narok, Mount Elgon, Timau in Mount Kenya, and the Uasin Gishu grasslands

 Interesting species to look for in Kinangop Plateau: